About YIT School

 “To provide a structured learning environment that will support the maximum development of each student.”

-NCIA’s Youth In Transition School (YIT) is certified by the Maryland State Department of Education as a Type I full day special education and related services program for students ages 11-21, with autism, emotional disabilities and/or intellectual disabilities.
+Youth In Transition School (YIT) is approved by the Maryland State Department of Education as a Type I full day special education program for students ages 11-21, with autism, emotional disabilities and/or intellectual disabilities.
 The school addresses the students’ physical, psychological, intellectual, and social needs.
 We are dedicated to changing lives.

 Simply stated, our goals are to: